 Hardwood floors are beautiful to have, but they can be a lot of work, especially if they are old.
 If your floors are looking past their prime, you may be wondering what you can do to get them back to their best appearance.
 One of the best methods is to refurbish them, which will involve sanding them down and then applying a finish and a stain so that they will be protected from scuffs and scratches later on.
 Today we’re going to go over the process of sanding the floor so that you can ensure that you will get the best results.

 Before we begin, however, it’s important that you understand that this is a laborious process, so don’t think that you can do all of your floors in a weekend.
 We suggest that you tackle one room at a time, starting with the smallest so that you can see how much work goes into it.
+That's because if you have any heavy appliances in the room, like conservatory heaters, it'd be easy to move them.
 As you progress, it will get easier, but just be sure to go in with your eyes open, so you don’t get discouraged and give up.

 What You’ll Need for This Tutorial